mireu-san/react-cart-system/README.md

 https://stackoverflow.com/questions/71693355/warning-each-child-in-a-list-should-have-a-unique-key-prop

 # Misc
-No plan to implement these on this project unless applicable:
+- No plan to implement these on this project unless applicable: react-query, axios

-- react-query, axios
+- Tech note (AWS): What domain name prefix do you want to use? : googlesignin

+- Note: while 'amplify push' is ongoing process, NEVER interrupt it.
+Be patient and leave it for 10-15minutes.
+It really takes some time.